 Why is it so hard to monitor social media?

-Many social media platforms (Facebook, Instagram, Reddit, etc.) are designed in such a way that makes it difficult for A2U (or any other service) to monitor the exact details taking place within them.
+Many social media platforms (Facebook, Instagram, Reddit, etc.) are designed in such a way that makes it difficult for Accountable2You's monitoring app (or any other service) to monitor the exact details taking place within them.

-So while Accountable2You can capture some of the actions within social media apps and web pages, A2U cannot capture every activity.
+So while our monitoring app can capture some of the actions within social media apps and web pages, it cannot capture every activity.
 That said, we're continually exploring new ways to increase the monitoring depth within social media platforms.

 iOS vs. Android

 It's important to note here that when it comes to monitoring social media apps on mobile devices (phones and tablets), there are some significant differences between what we're able to capture depending on what type of device you have.